esphome/esphome-docs/components/binary_sensor/dfrobot_mmwave.rst

 Switch
 ------

-You can use the switch to get an indication whether the sensor is currently active or not and you can use it to turn the sensor on and off.
+The switch is used to enable and/or disable detection. *Note that this does not indicate the state of detection.*
-Don't confuse it with the detection state.
-When turned off, you won't get detected when in front of the sensor.
+When the switch is turned off, you won't get detected when in front of the sensor.

 .. code-block:: yaml